TimTwigg/Assignment3/README.md

         - go back and use them if we don't have enough results without them [`done`]
     - thresholding
         - lecture 19
-    - sort posting lists by importance for that term and then read only the first x postings?
+    - sort posting lists by importance for that term and then read only the first x postings? [`done`]
         - could speed up processing
         - unsafe
     - multithreading
         - give each term to a different thread?
 9. ranked retrieval
-    - add more info to Posting
+    - add more info to Posting [`done`]
-        - use tf-idf score instead of term frequency
+        - use tf-idf score instead of term frequency [`done`]
+    - add more scoring info to ranking process (query.Querier.searchIndex)
+        - currently only cosine similarity (relevance)
+        - add authority score and weight them
+        - add weighting for title/header/bold
     - Pagerank idea: maintain extra index of [docID -> rank]?
     - Jaccard coefficient: intersection / union of 2 sets
     - relevance score
         - R(Q, D) -> score
         - each part of the score is multiplied by a weight
-        - the weights should sum to 1 (set int values then normalize to proportion of weight)
+        - the weights should sum to 1 (set float values then normalize to proportion of weight)
 10. gui
     - make it
     - make NotFound page for when no results are found